TithiB-del/SolutionChallenge2024/About.md

 # How do you plan to scale your project further in terms of project features?
 # Explain how the technical architecture of your solution could support (in its current state or with minor changes) scaling to a larger audience.
+Ktor would support a limited audience. a larger audience might need the usage of spring framework to scale it up to a larger audience.<br>
+Bringing the website to a finished stage, working on user management system, getting in touch with collaborators, testers &, of course, users to make it happen!<br>
+I plan to scale out all the features on a rolling basis. at first, limited features will be available but might scale it up to all of the features if required, with time.

 # Walk us through the steps you took to test your solution with real users (outside of your team).
 Provide three specific feedback points you received from real users.
 What did you learn and how did it help improve your solution?
 What are three specific things you implemented and improved for your solution based on the feedback from users?
+Asked friends and family about the feasibility of the project. the feedback i recieved- -ability to warn dog squads to catch rabid dogs -locating places where they could be spayed/neutered to avoid population boom -getting an app version
+Learnt a lot about the techniques involved in building a website. three specific things I tried to implement and improve for my solution based on the feedback from users are:
+-added contact emergency services section
+-added raising funds section
+-planned on using kotlin multiplatform, to get supported everywhere.